helidon-io/helidon-build-tools/snakeyaml-codegen-maven-plugin/README.md

 # Helidon SnakeYAML Helper Maven Plugin

-This plugin generates code that gives SnakeYAML additional information for parsing JSON and YAML that is unavailable from compiled bytecode at runtime.
+This plug-in generates code that gives SnakeYAML additional information for parsing JSON and YAML that is unavailable from compiled bytecode at runtime.
+The plug-in adds the code to the current project's compiler sources automatically.

+The source code in the consuming project can then use a generated factory method to create an instance of the helper class, then access the generated SnakeYAML type descriptions using the helper class instance methods.
+The application can updates any of these type descriptions before passing them to SnakeYAML.

 * [Goal: generate](#goal-generate
 ## Goal: `generate`